 Please be aware that you will be contacted should we become concerned about your absences.
 The college policy is to withdraw a student from a course if they do not attend for 4 consecutive weeks.
 The Student Loans Company will be informed of your withdrawal and will then stop any future payments to your account.
-Therefore, it is important that you contact the Programme Manager; Paul Danby if you are going to be absent for any length of time.
+Therefore, it is important that you contact the Programme Manager (Aaron Ramskill) if you are going to be absent for any length of time.

-Please note - Those students who are eligible for a bursary will find that their payments will be cancelled if they have not met the minimum attendance requirement, and we do not receive a sick note covering any periods of absence, and/or are not up-to-date with their assessed work. (please see the Bursary Policy on the VLE for full details)
+Please note - those students who are eligible for a bursary will find that their payments will be cancelled if they have not met the minimum attendance requirement of 80% and we do not receive a sick note covering any periods of absence, and/or are not up-to-date with their assessed work. (please see the Bursary Policy on the VLE for full details)

-1.11 The Learning Resource Centre
+1.12 The Learning Resource Centre

-Leeds City College LRCs are located across its campuses and centres.
-The main HE-supporting library is located in the University Centre.
+University Centre Leeds LRCs are located across its campuses and centres.
+The main HEsupporting library is located in the University Centre.
 LRCs provide accessible and supportive study facilities for students, including multiple spaces for individual and group study, personal computers, and multifunctional devices for printing, photocopying, and scanning.

-Information about LRC opening hours, contact details, facilities and resources is available on the LRC website, accessible from the College's Student Intranet, and the College's G suite for Education
+Information about LRC opening hours, contact details, facilities and resources is available on the LRC website, and the VLE.

-1.12 Learning and Research Resources
+1.13 Learning and Research Resources